 Explore the nature of sound art and its different forms through the featured content links below.

-The encyclopedia article and each of the five chapters referenced below are free to view until autumn 2021.
-You can explore a range of other topics, artists, and countries previously in focus on the Bloomsbury Popular Music platform on our featured content archive page.
+You can also explore a range of other topics, artists, and countries previously in focus on the Bloomsbury Music and Sound platform on our featured content archive page.

 The relationship of sound and music to the art world cannot be disregarded in the rise of sound art.
 The Futurist and Dada movements produced several theories about using noise in music, mechanized instrumentation, and spatialized sound; sound sculpture could be considered to a certain extent to be an offshoot of Kinetic art; and sound installation has an aesthetic kinship to Land art.
 In the twentieth century, there have been numerous examples of sound or music pieces made by visual artists.
 Following the departure from traditional painting and sculpture toward other forms of visual art and performance that began with Dadaism and Futurism, artists affiliated with Fluxus and early video and performance art in the 1960s also engaged with sound as another alternative medium.
 Most sound by visual artists is formulated and/or performed as music, although in Conceptual art sound becomes an element in installation works that seek to dismantle the accepted definitions of an art object.

 For more on theories of sound art, read Alan Licht on “Sound and the Art World” in Sound Art Revisited.